 A unique, hands-on approach to learning embodied in three collegiate programs creates an unforgettable experience students and expands their horizons.

-Applications will be available on the program websites or from collegiate Student Services offices.
-They must be returned by Thursday, March 28.
+Applications are available on the program websites or from collegiate Student Services offices.
+They must be returned by Friday, March 23.

 Media School, based at Evan Hardy Collegiate, is a chance for Grade 11 students to spend a semester concentrating on media production.
 The program takes a film- and television-centered approach and course work is fully integrated with activities drawing on all five courses and emphasizing independent work, peer teaching and learning, and group projects.